dataluscorp/browser/testing/geckodriver/doc/TraceLogs.md

 The different log bands are, in ascending bandwidth:

-1. `fatal` is reserved for exceptional circumstances when geckodriver or Firefox cannot recover.
+1. `fatal` is reserved for exceptional circumstances when geckodriver or Datalus cannot recover.
 This usually entails that either one or both of the processes will exit.

 2. `error` messages are mistakes in the program code which it is